-- Practice frames a significant part of our audit responsibilities in terms of four wider scope audit dimensions.
+- 88. As described above, the Code of Audit Practice frames a significant part of our audit responsibilities in terms of four wider scope audit dimensions.
 Following consideration of the size, nature and risks of GCRB, the application of the full wider scope audit is judged by us not to be appropriate.

-Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 92.
-Our planned audit work against the dimensions is risk based and proportionate.
+Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 89.
+Our planned audit work against these two areas is risk based and proportionate.
 Our initial assessment builds upon our work in prior years to develop an understanding of GCRB which we have developed from previous years, along with discussions with management and review of committee minutes and key strategy documents.

-- 93. The risk profile of public bodies for the 2020/21 audit is significantly affected by the COVID-19 pandemic.
-The pandemic has highlighted the importance of many long-standing issues facing public sector bodies such as the need for good governance, openness and transparency, and effective longer-term planning to deliver better outcomes.
-The risks and challenges associated with these issues have become greater due to the pandemic. - 94.
-In 2020/21, Audit Scotland has requested that external auditors focus on risks relating to governance and transparency, financial sustainability and counter-fraud arrangements in light of COVID-19.
-We will consider these risk areas in the context of our wider scope audit work and include commentary in our annual audit report as appropriate. - 95.
+- 90. As outlined in the Scottish Public Finance Manual, accountable officers have a specific responsibility to ensure that arrangements are in place to secure best value in public services.
+Audit Scotland has requested that external auditors focus on the arrangements relating to the best value theme of fairness and equality.
+We will consider this risk area in the context of our reduced wider scope audit work and include commentary in our annual audit report as appropriate. - 91.
 At this stage, we have identified two significant risks to the wider scope of our audit (Exhibit 4).
 Audit planning is a continuous process and we will report any other identified significant risks, as they relate to the four dimensions, in our annual audit report.